Ha-Duong-88/surfs_up/README.md

 # Summary
 In comparison, for all the active weather station, we had:

-* minimum temperature of 53.0, maximum temperature of 87.0, and an average temperature of 73.09 for Jan - Dec
+* Minimum temperature of 53.0, maximum temperature of 87.0, and an average temperature of 73.09 for Jan - Dec

 In addition, for the most active station, we had: